 Hahn, Sigrid Anandaraja, Natasha and D'Agnes, Leona 2011.
 Linking Population, Health, and the Environment: An Overview of Integrated Programs and a Case Study in Nepal.
 Mount Sinai Journal of Medicine: A Journal of Translational and Personalized Medicine, Vol. 78, Issue.
 3, p.
 394.

 A quasi-experimental design was used to test the hypothesis that there will be a significant improvement in both coastal resource management (CRM) and human reproductive health (RH) outcomes by delivering these services in an integrated manner as opposed to delivering either in isolation.
 The CRM, RH and integrated CRM+RH interventions were tested in three island municipalities of Palawan.
 Pre-project (2001) and post-project (2007) measurements of dependent variables were gathered via biophysical and community household surveys.
 Regression analyses indicate the CRM+RH intervention generated higher impacts on human and ecosystem health outcomes compared to the independent CRM and RH interventions.
 Improvements in coral and mangrove conditions are attributed to the effects of protective management by collaborating peoples’ organizations.
 The same institutions managed RH activities that enabled contraceptive access and a significant decrease in the average number of children born to women in the study area.
 Other trends showing a significant reduction in income-poverty among young adults infer added value.
 To ensure long term sustainability of CRM gains and prevent over-use of coastal resources, integrated forms of management that engage communities in the simultaneous delivery of conservation and family planning services are needed.

 Email your librarian or administrator to recommend adding this journal to your organisation's collection.

-* Views captured on Cambridge Core between September 2016 - 29th May 2017.
+* Views captured on Cambridge Core between September 2016 - 18th March 2018.
 This data will be updated every 24 hours.